Long Beach Child Custody Attorney

 Get Accomplished Legal Help in Long Beach, Mission Viejo, & Southern California

 When facing the critical issue of child custody and how parenting time schedules will be arranged, it pays to have a trusted attorney in your corner.
 At Curtis Family Law, we understand how difficult this issue can be given the stakes and the stress on both parents and children.
-With a Certified Family Law Specialist onboard, however, we are well-equipped to help you resolve this issue, whether through compromise and negotiation with the other side or in court before a judge with a fully-prepared case.
+With a Certified Family Law Specialist onboard, however, we are well-equipped to help you resolve these matters, whether through compromise and negotiation with the other side or in court before a judge with a fully prepared legal strategy.

 Child custody is an issue that can affect clients from all walks of life, economic levels, in traditional or same-sex marriages, or between unmarried parents involved in a paternity case.
 Regardless of the details, our Long Beach child custody attorney brings 40 years of experience to the table, is fully versed in California law on the matter, understands how local courts view the issue, and can provide strategic representation designed to protect your parental rights while adhering to court guidelines for the child’s best interests.